YerevaNN/mimic3-benchmarks/README.md

 In [Harutyunyan, Khachatrian, Kale, and Galstyan 2017](https://arxiv.org/abs/1703.07771), we propose a multitask RNN architecture to solve these four tasks simultaneously and show that this model generally outperforms strong single task baselines.

+## Structure
+The content of this repository can be divided into four big parts:
+* Tools for creating the benchmark datasets.
+* Tools for reading the data.
+* Evaluation scripts.
+* Baseline models and helper tools.

+The `scripts` directory contains scripts for creating the benchmark datasets.
+The reading tools are in `mimic3benchmark/readers.py`.
+All evaluation scripts are stored in the `evaluation` folder.
+The `mimic3models` directory contains the code for working with baseline models along with some helper tools.
+Those tools include discretizers, normalizers, functions too compute metrics.

 ## Requirements

 We do not provide the MIMIC-III data itself.
 You must acquire the data yourself from https://mimic.physionet.org/.
 Specifically, download the CSVs.
 Otherwise, generally we make liberal use of the following packages: